EU Agrees To Impose Price Cap On Russian Crude - UrduPoint

 Poland had delayed approving the adoption of the plan while it pushed for a lower price ceiling and tough new sanctions to punish Russia for its war against Ukraine and starve its military of funds.

-"We can formally agree to the decision," Poland's EU ambassador Andrzej Sados said, explaining that Poland's fellow EU members had agreed to push forward with a new ninth round of sanctions against Russia.
+"We can formally agree to the decision," Poland's EU ambassador Andrzej Sados said, explaining that Warsaw's fellow EU members had agreed to push forward with a new ninth round of sanctions against Russia.

 "We're working on the next package of sanctions, which will be painful and expensive for Russia," Sados told reporters.

-The European Union presidency, currently held by the Czech Republic, confirmed that member state ambassadors had reached agreement on the price cap and that the decision would enter into force when published in the EU official journal this weekend.
+The EU presidency, currently held by the Czech Republic, confirmed member state ambassadors had reached an agreement on the price cap and that the decision would enter into force when published in the EU official journal this weekend.

+Member states hope it will be the most damaging hit yet against the industry fuelling President Vladimir Putin's Russian war machine.

+European Commission chief Ursula von der Leyen said on Twitter that the price cap would help to "stabilise global energy prices, benefitting emerging economies around the world".

-The Polish envoy told reporters that Warsaw was reassured that the European Union had taken on board suggestions from Poland and the Baltic States for a tough new ninth round of sanctions.
+Sados told reporters that Warsaw was reassured the EU had taken on board suggestions from Poland and the Baltic states for a tough new ninth round of sanctions.

 Monday's oil embargo will prevent shipments of Russian crude by tanker vessel to the EU, which accounts for two thirds of imports, the rest arriving by pipeline.